postcss/autoprefixer/README.md

 autoprefixer("last 1 version", "> 1%", "ie 8", "ie 7").process(css).css;
 ```

-* `last n versions` is last versions for each browser.
+* `last 2 versions` is last versions for each browser.
 Like “last 2 versions”
   [strategy](http://support.google.com/a/bin/answer.py?answer=33864) in
   Google.
-* `last n ff versions` is last versions of Firefox.
+* `last 2 chrome versions` is last versions of specify browser.
-* `> n%` is browser versions, selected by global usage statistics.
+* `> 5%` is browser versions, selected by global usage statistics.
 * `ff > 20` and `ff >= 20` is Firefox versions newer, that 20.
 * `none` don’t set any browsers to clean CSS from any vendor prefixes.
 * You can also set browsers directly.